Office (281) 339-1586

 As a government, the MUD is authorized to raise taxes.
 MUD tax rates, like all property tax rates, vary according to property values and debt requirements.
-Initial construction of MUD facilities and replacement of obsolete or exhausted facilities is paid for by bonds (a form of borrowing).
-The MUD collects taxes from property owners who are served by those facilities to settle or “pay off” the bonds.
+Initial construction of District facilities and replacement of obsolete or exhausted facilities is paid for through municipal bonds (a form of borrowing).
+The District collects taxes from property owners who are served by those facilities to settle or “pay off” the bonds.
 In general, the day to day cost of operating the facilities, i.e. providing the water, sewer and related services is paid for from the fees the MUD collects for permits, inspections and the revenues from the sale of water and sewer services.

-Can the MUD provide for parks, pools and recreation facilities?
+Can the District provide for parks, pools and recreation facilities?

-In addition to their common functions of water and wastewater service, MUD’s are legally empowered to engage in conservation, irrigation, electrical generation, firefighting, solid waste collection and disposal, and recreational activities (such as parks, swimming pools, and sports courts).
-A MUD can even commission a police department.
+In addition to their common functions of water and wastewater service, districts are legally empowered to engage in conservation, irrigation, electrical generation, firefighting, solid waste collection and disposal, and recreational activities (such as parks, swimming pools, and sports courts).
+The District can even commission a police department.

 Does the MUD make a profit by selling water and sewer services?